dopebnan/kwancore/README.md

 ## Self-hosting
 You need to create a file named `config.yaml` inside `bot/usercontent/`.
-The contents of that file have to look something like this:
+That file's contents have to look something like this:
 ```yaml
 warningChannel:  # The snowflake ID of the discord channel where the warnings would be sent to
 token:  # Your bot's discord token